 By Guest Columnist Jehu Brabham

-Before I launch out into my annual Thanksgiving column, let me say a warm happy Thanksgiving greeting to all my fellow Clintonians.
-I wish you a happy, peaceful and blessed holiday season.
+Let me begin my annual Thanksgiving article with a warm happy Thanksgiving greeting to all my fellow Clintonians.
+I wish you a joyous, peaceful and blessed holiday season.

-In closing, let me urge you to say to your family, as I say to mine, a heartfelt thank you; and I love you to my wife Cheryl, sons Grant and Cole, daughters-in-law Anna and Catherine, grandsons Kaden and Knox, granddaughter Caroline, Mama Bryant, Cindi and Ricky Brown, Caren and Gary Taylor, Whitney and Gray Williams, Sadie and Mac, Hannah and Chase Williams and Charlie.
+Closing today, I want to thank God for my wife, children and family.
+Without them, I could not experience the joy in life that I do.
+I don’t say thank you often enough – perhaps none of us do – but I am thankful for the wonderful people in my life.
+To my family, a heartfelt thank you, and I love you to my wife Cheryl, sons Grant and Cole, daughters-in-law Anna and Catherine, grandsons Kaden and Knox, granddaughter Caroline, Mama Bryant, Cindi and Ricky Brown, Caren and Gary Taylor, Whitney and Gray Williams, Sadie and Mac, Hannah and Chase Williams and Charlie.